hzeller/rpi-rgb-led-matrix/wiring.md

 is the default for this library.
 However, there are alternative hardware mappings to choose from, e.g. Adafruit sells a board where they choose a different mapping.
-You can choose with the `--led-hardware-mapping` flag.
+You can choose with the `--led-gpio-mapping` flag.

 If you got an adapter board that is from some unknown source and you don't get any output: double check the GPIO mappings they use.

-You have relative freedom to assign any pins to the output of your choosing, just add a new mapping in [lib/hardware-mapping.c](lib/hardware-mapping.c), recompile and it will be provided as a new option in `--led-hardware-mapping`.
+You have relative freedom to assign any pins to the output of your choosing, just add a new mapping in [lib/hardware-mapping.c](lib/hardware-mapping.c), recompile and it will be provided as a new option in `--led-gpio-mapping`.

 <details><summary>Table: GPIO-pins for each hardware mapping</summary>